 - Get on Board – Training board members and staff for effective nonprofit organizational management

-- Financial Literacy for Women (in development) – Delivering a comprehensive curriculum enabling women to achieve and maintain economic freedom
+- Financial Literacy for Women – Delivering a comprehensive curriculum enabling women to achieve and maintain economic freedom

 - Safe Sitter – Preparing young people for the profound responsibilities of nurturing and protecting children